The Swan (1956 film): Plot

 In 1910, Princess Alexandra, the daughter of a minor branch of a European royal house, is urged by her mother to accept her cousin, Crown Prince Albert, as husband so that their family may regain a throne that was taken from them by Napoleon.
 Princess Alexandra tries to gain Albert's attention; he is otherwise taken with sleeping late, shooting ducks and playing football with Alexandra's two younger brothers.
 Alexandra's mother urges her to show interest in the tutor, Dr. Nicholas Agi, to make Albert jealous and stimulate a proposal from him.

 Agi is already taken with Alexandra and when she invites him to the farewell ball for the crown prince, he eagerly accepts.
 Later, when they are dancing at the ball, it appears that Albert is getting jealous, but instead he is more interested in playing the bass viol in the orchestra.

 Later, Agi tells Alexandra how he feels about her.
-She tells him that it was all a ploy to get Albert to propose to her and she suspected he felt this way.
-She realizes that she has some feelings for him, but he refuses her.
-Albert comes to discover about this situation and is a little taken aback.
-Albert and Agi trade insults.
-Agi then storms out and tries to leave the next morning.
+She tells him it was all a ploy to get Albert to propose to her, and she suspected Agi felt this way.
+Alexandra realizes she has some feelings for Agi, but he refuses her.
+Albert discovers the situation and is a little taken aback.
+Albert and Agi trade insults; Agi storms out and tries to leave the next morning.
 Alexandra, distraught over what happened, tries to leave with him, but he refuses her again.

 Albert's mother, The Queen, shows up and is aghast upon hearing the entire story.
 Albert gives his blessing to the pair and says that when he becomes king, he will allow them back into the country.
 However, Agi ends up leaving the mansion without Alexandra.

 Albert tries to console Alexandra by telling her she is like a swan: on the water she looks serene, but on land she is more like a goose.
 Albert then offers Alexandra his arm and they walk back into the mansion together.

 Cast

 Background

 The 1925, 1930, and 1956 films are all based on the 1914 Hungarian play A Hattyú, Vígjáték Három Felvonásban (The Swan, A Comedy in Three Acts) by Ferenc Molnár.

 Grace Kelly had previously appeared in the CBS Television production of The Swan on June 9, 1950.
+Kelly gave a "masterful" performance, according to Variety.